bbc/newslabs-docs/docs/Triplestore.md

  - **limit** : integer - max num of things to return
  - **type** : optional/multiple URI defining the ontology class to filter concepts on
- - **before** : date in YYYY-MM-DD format defining the date before which tag frequencies should be calculated
+ - **before** : date/dateTime in ISO format defining the date before which tag frequencies should be calculated
- - **after** : date in YYYY-MM-DD format defining the date after which tag frequencies should be calculated
+ - **after** : date/dateTime in ISO format defining the date after which tag frequencies should be calculated
  - **join-predicate** : optional predicate URI from DBpedia ontology that things found will be joined with
  - **join-object** : optional thing URI from DBpedia ontology that things found will be joined with via the join-predicate